Maureen Swanson: Rank Organisation

-Swanson was signed to a long-term contract by the Rank Organisation, who put her in support roles in A Town Like Alice (1956) and Jacqueline (1956).
+Swanson was signed to a long-term contract by the Rank Organisation.
+In February 1956, John Davis of Rank announced that she would be in four films at the studio.
+She played support roles in A Town Like Alice (1956) and Jacqueline (1956).
 She was Norman Wisdom's leading lady in Up in the World (1956), and Dirk Bogarde's leading lady in The Spanish Gardener (1956).
+Filmink argued that, "Swanson made a particularly noticeable splash in A Town Like Alice effectively contrasting with the “sensible girl” persona of star Virginia McKenna (it’s a great pity that they were never re-teamed, they could’ve made a wonderful double act)."